datagravity-ai/diagnostics/README.md

 - Focus on problematic pods first
 - Collect logs from specific pods manually if needed

-**For large Docker deployments:**
+**For Docker deployments:**
-- Use `-c 50` to limit container collection
+- Docker containers are collected in full (no limits needed)
-- Prioritize running containers over stopped ones
+- Typically fewer containers than Kubernetes pods
-- Consider collecting logs from specific containers manually
+- All container logs and inspection data are gathered

-**For very large deployments:**
+**For very large Kubernetes deployments:**
-- Use `-p 20 -c 20` for quick diagnostics
+- Use `-p 20` for quick diagnostics
 - Collect only essential information
-- Use targeted kubectl/docker commands for specific issues
+- Use targeted kubectl commands for specific issues

 ## Prerequisites